Codependency or Relationship Addiction

 Expressing how you really feel can be a difficult concept, that’s why it is common for codependents to lose touch with their feelings.
 Dysfunctional family patterns encourage the denial of feelings, which can lead to turbulence both emotionally and physically as a result of unexpressed feelings building up over time.

 The ability to set and maintain appropriate boundaries is another area of potential dysfunction that is passed through generations.
-Unhealthy boundaries leads to the prevention of being able to balance on one’s own, which is necessary for healthy relationships.
+Unhealthy boundaries lead to the prevention of being able to balance on one’s own, which is necessary for healthy relationships.

 Honesty is always the best policy.
 Being honest and open about feelings and the willingness to truly listen to others without demands and expectations is necessary for making and maintaining change.

 Genuinely valuing oneself as a unique and important individual is the final strategy to heal from codependency.
-Self-destructive thoughts results in low-self esteem and self-esteem is greatly affected when an individual is no longer in touch with reality.
+Self-destructive thoughts result in low-self esteem and self-esteem is greatly affected when an individual is no longer in touch with reality.

 Changing these lifelong thoughts and habits isn’t a simple concept.
 Learning to appreciate yourself isn’t an overnight process.
 The support of a therapist can help in the confrontation of the core issues and encourage the empowerment needed for a genuinely happy life.